-Daily OpenTable restaurant foot traffic data points to a solid rebound in restaurant visits in Germany and continued gains in Canada, where the recent increase may reflect caution around increasing contagions.
-In the UK the end of the government's "eat out to help out" 50% discount scheme on Aug 31 has led to a decline in visits.
+Daily OpenTable restaurant foot traffic data points to a solid rebound in restaurant visits in Australia while other major economies see reduced gains, notable the UK with the end of the government's "eat out to help out" 50% discount scheme on Aug 31; the UK has also recently imposed a 10pm curfew on the hospitality sector.
+Certain regions of Quebec and Ontario recently banned indoor dining as well.
+Restaurant visits in Mexico and the US are showing an upward trend.